underthestars-zhy/MagicData/README.md

 A replacement of SQlite, CoreData or Realm.
 It is very easy to use and is a light version.

 ## Support
-- macOs 12 or above
+- macOS 12 or above
 - iOS 13 or above
-- Linux with some setting of [SQLite](https://github.com/stephencelis/SQLite.swift/blob/master/Documentation/Linux.md)
+- Linux with some settings of [SQLite](https://github.com/stephencelis/SQLite.swift/blob/master/Documentation/Linux.md)

 ## Guides